Skip to main content

 Rural Tech Project: The Rural Tech Project was a $600,000 challenge to advance technology education in rural schools.
 Explore the winning projects.

-College Access and Equity Resources
+College Access Resources

 Higher Education Homepage: Explore information about colleges, universities, and other higher education programs and supports.
 Includes resources on finding the right college, paying for college, managing student loans, earning a degree or expanding job skills after military service, among others.
 Explore resources.